paanil/mug/README.md

 - prefered OS for testing: Windows
 - needed to compile mug: g++ with C++11 support (GCC 5.3.0 works)
 - needed to assemble and link mug's output: NASM and GCC
-- in Windows, with nasm and gcc on path, mug can do the whole some-source-file-name.mug => some-executable-name.exe compilation

 ## Compiling the compiler